Sispheor/kalliope_neuron_dht_sensor/README.md

 > **Note:** This neuron can take a while to execute.
 The module will attempt to read
     multiple times (up to 15) until a good reading can be found.
 If a good reading cannot be found.
-The delay between retries is 2 seconds
+The delay between retries is 2 seconds **Note:** This neuron requires python3, python3-dev and build-essential